CounterpartyXCP/counterparty-core/docs/CounterpartySpec.rst

 All messages are parsed in order, one at a time, ignoring block boundaries for everything except for the expiration of orders and bets.

-Orders and deals are identified by an ‘Order ID’ and a ‘Deal ID’, respectively, which, in both cases, are a concatenation of hashes of the two transaction which compose them, in order of their appearance in the blockchain.
+Orders and Order Matches are identified by an ‘Order ID’ and a ‘Order Match ID’, respectively, which, in both cases, are a concatenation of hashes of the two transaction which compose them, in order of their appearance in the blockchain.

 A feed is identified by the address which publishes it.